 Learning outcome knowledge

-- Understand how people are affected by their cultural backgrounds, and how people's cultural background also influences their understanding of other local and distant groups
+- knows how people are affected by their cultural backgrounds, and how people’s cultural background also influences their understanding of other groups

-- Be familiar with different approaches to understanding people from other cultures, such as cultural relativism and ethnocentrism.
+- knows different approaches to understanding people from other cultures, such as cultural relativism and ethnocentrism.

 - Written assignment: 40%

 - Written exam: 60%